AndersonShelby/xfce4-conf/README.md

 > Credits: This configuration is initially based on the work of Yisus7u7 and derived specifically from their repository termux-desktop-xfce.
 Over time, I have customized and adapted it to suit my own needs, but credit goes to Yisus7u7 for the original setup and inspiration.

->Warning: This repository is undergoing renovation, I do not recommend using it.
 ---

 ## Lightweight and Beautiful XFCE4 Desktop 🎨✨